AbstractSDK/cw-orch-workshop/README.md

 The solutions are located inside the `solution` branch of this repository.
 [You can access them online](https://github.com/AbstractSDK/cw-orch-workshop/tree/solution), or by running `git checkout solution` inside this repo.

+Quest 1 and 5 are independent of all the others, so you can complete them in any order.
+However, following the steps in order will help you discover cw-orch features in their order of complexity and regularity of use.

 ## Quest 1

 This quest is aimed at introducing the cw-orch setup.
 You have 3 different quests: